awayapp/away/README.md

 # away
 A leave management system.

-The structure and the tedious elements of the application were generated using JHipster 5.2.1.

 ## Main goals
 This is a playground application to test and learn various software development techniques, covering mainly: